LaRuim/Vaccine-Booker/README.md

 	git clone [your_forked_repository_url]
 ```
 * Extract the downloaded folder and navigate to inside the folder.

+* Make sure to have Python and pip installed.
+You can do so [here](https://www.python.org/ftp/python/3.9.5/python-3.9.5-amd64.exe)
 ### 1. Python dependencies:

 * Set up a virtual environment.
 Run ```sudo apt install python3-venv``` if you do not have venv in your system.